US And Foreign Leaders Praise Jimmy Carters Legacy - UrduPoint

 "The challenges Jimmy faced as president came at a pivotal time for our country and he did everything in his power to improve the lives of all Americans," he said on social media.

-Among former US presidents, Bill Clinton said his predecessor had "worked tirelessly for a better, fairer world."
+Former US president Bill Clinton said Carter had "worked tirelessly for a better, fairer world."

-George W. Bush said Carter "dignified the office.
+George W. Bush said the Democrat had "dignified the office.
 And his efforts to leave behind a better world didn't end with the presidency."

 Barack Obama hailed Carter for teaching "all of us what it means to live a life of grace, dignity, justice and service."

-The 39th US president "was early to recognize that protecting our shared planet and promoting global public health were vital to national security interests," Secretary of State Antony Blinken said.
+The 39th US president "was early to recognize that protecting our shared planet and promoting global public health was vital to national security interests," Secretary of State Antony Blinken said.

-Pope Francis "was saddened to learn" of Carter's death, recalling his "firm commitment, motivated by deep Christian faith, to the cause of reconciliation and peace between peoples, the defence of human rights and the welfare of the poor and those in need", said Cardinal Pietro Parolin, the Vatican's secretary of state.
+Pope Francis "was saddened to learn" of Carter's death, recalling his "firm commitment, motivated by deep Christian faith, to the cause of reconciliation and peace between peoples, the defence of human rights and the welfare of the poor and those in need," said Cardinal Pietro Parolin, the Vatican secretary of state.

-At the United Nations, Secretary-General Antonio Guterres said Carter would be remembered "for his solidarity with the vulnerable, his abiding grace, and his unrelenting faith in the common good and our common humanity."

-World Health Organization chief Tedros Adhanom Ghebreyesus noted Carter's post-presidency work with his foundation "saved countless lives and helped bring many neglected tropical diseases close to elimination."

-Egyptian leader Abdel Fattah al-Sisi praised Carter as "a symbol of humanitarian efforts" for his role in brokering the historic 1978 Camp David Accords, which established peace between Egypt and its most serious adversary at the time, Israel.
+Egyptian leader Abdel Fattah al-Sisi praised Carter as "a symbol of humanitarian efforts" for his role in brokering the historic 1978 Camp David Accords, which established peace between Egypt and Israel.

-Israeli President Isaac Herzog said the treaty Carter clinched "remains an anchor of stability throughout the middle East and North Africa many decades later."

-"His legacy will be defined by his deep commitment to forging peace between nations," Herzog said.
+Israeli Prime Minister Benjamin Netanyahu said Carter would be remembered for the deal, calling it "a peace treaty that has held for nearly half a century and offers hope for future generations."

+Palestinian President Mahmud Abbas said he was mourning "the first American president to recognise the Palestinian people's right to self-determination.

 European Commission President Ursula von der Leyen called for Carter's "noble legacy" to live on.